Advertiser Disclosure

 When To Use Pay With Points: When You Don’t Want To Bother With Transfer Partners

-Similar to the above point, using Pay With Points can be a smart option for those who simply don’t want to fuss with transferring points to airlines.
-Most of us know at least 1 — and probably half a dozen — family members who’ve dipped their toes into the water of award travel but don’t have the patience to research award charts, transfer partners, award availability, transfer times, points ratios, and the dozen other must-know pieces of information it takes to successfully transfer and book award flights.
+Most of us know at least half a dozen family members who’ve dipped their toes into the waters of award travel but don’t have the patience to research award charts, transfer partners, award availability, transfer times and ratios, and the dozen other must-know pieces of information it takes to successfully transfer points to partner programs and book award flights.

 So rather than allowing them to use those hard-earned Amex points on, say, magazine subscriptions, point them to the AmexTravel.com portal and allow them to book their flights with no fuss, using Pay With Points to redeem Amex points for up to 2 cents of value.